Permaculture: Guilds

 A guild is a mutually beneficial group of species that form a part of the larger ecosystem.
-Within a guild each species provides a unique set of diverse services that work in harmony.
-Guilds include compatible animals, insects, and plants that form symbiotic relationships which produce healthier plants and ecosystems as well as useful resources for humans.
+Within a guild each species of insect or plant provides a unique set of diverse services that work in harmony.
 Plants may be grown for food production, drawing nutrients from deep in the soil through tap roots, balancing nitrogen levels in the soil (legumes), for attracting beneficial insects to the garden, and repelling undesirable insects or pests.
 There are several types of guilds, such as community function guilds, mutual support guilds, and resource partitioning guilds.